How to Choose a Good Therapist

 Just searching randomly for a therapist may not result in a “good” or “great” therapist or one that matches what your needs are.
 Therapists have become highly specialized, and most therapists, especially in population-dense areas such as the Denver metro-area, tend to have a defined niche of who they work with.
 This allows them to become experienced and specialized within that niche, and thus produce better results than a generalist who does everything.

 First, figure out what you are wanting therapy for, what your treatment issue is.
 Try to narrow it down to a few keywords, such as “anxiety treatment” or “stress management” or “couples counseling”.
-Then narrow it down even further by location, either close to home or close to work.
+Then narrow it down even further by location, either close to home or close to work, such as Englewood, CO.
 Then you can start your search for a therapist that fits your needs.

 You’ll want to look for a therapist that lists what you’re wanting treatment for as a specialty on their website or online directory.
 If you’re looking for treatment for a past trauma, you don’t want to go to a therapist who specializes in eating disorders.